What Are The Best Motivation Theories For Employers in 2024?

 2. Tailor incentives and rewards

 The incentive theory suggests that external rewards can motivate individuals.
-However, tailoring these incentives and rewards to align with each employee's specific motivations is essential.
+However, tailoring these incentives and rewards to align with each employee's specific needs is essential.
 For instance, an employee motivated by recognition may appreciate a public acknowledgment of their achievements, while another may prefer a monetary bonus.

 It is not always great to have different incentives for different employees, but you need to look at all the positive and negative outcomes and make a decision on what will help your company grow.